All AP Psychology Resources

 The study asked participants to recall and write down information about an event from their childhood in which they became separated from their parent in a crowded shopping mall.
 What the participants did not know was that this "event" was a fictional scenario designed to appear as a plausible part of their pasts.

 Example Question #4 : History And Principles Of Psychology

 Which famous theorist believed most of human desire laid in the unconscious state of mind?

 Freud was a huge proponent of the unconscious state of mind and believed human beings buried most of their unwanted thoughts and desires there.
 This concept is the basis for Freudian psychoanalytic theory and principles.

-Example Question #183 : History And Research
+Example Question #5 : History And Principles Of Psychology

 Who theorized that there are certain archetypes that are common across cultures, also known as the collective unconscious?